Vikingu-del/Push_swap/README.md

 ## Introduction

-This repository contains the implementation of the Push_swap project, which is part of the curriculum at [Your School/Institution].
+This repository contains the implementation of the Push_swap project, which is part of the curriculum at 42 Wolfsburg.
 Push_swap is a sorting algorithm project that aims to sort a stack of integers using a limited set of operations.

 ## Main Operations